SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 #### Simulation

-This is the central functionality for the strategy development.
-Using the fields in this tab, you can defined the conditions and settings for your first stint and run a strategy simulation.
+This is the central functionality for strategy development.
+Using the fields in this tab, you can define the starting conditions and settings for your first stint and run a strategy simulation.
 You can choose, whether to use only the values you entered here for engine map, lap time and average fuel consumption, or you can include the full knowledge from the telemetry data from previous sessions on the same track in similar conditions.
+For each different engine map and therefore fuel consumption and resulting average lap time, a strategy scenario will be created.
+These scenarios together with all additional scenarions created by the optimization algorithm (see below), will be compared at the end of the simulation and the best one regarding the overall race result will be selected as the best strategy.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Settings%203.JPG)